-Lync Express is an appliance that supports a complete Lync solution, packaged with an SBC and interface hardware for the PSTN.
+Express for Lync is an all-in-one server that supports a complete Lync solution, packaged with an SBC and interface hardware for the PSTN.
 The server is “right sized” to run all of the software that is installed, ensuring the hardware is not under-powered, leading to poor performance, and is not over-specified, leading to wasted capital expenditure and power consumption.

-Lync Express includes a Lync server, edge server, mediation server and session border controller.
+Express for Lync includes a Lync server, edge server, mediation server and session border controller.
 It can also supply Active Directory if required.

-Lync Express offers a variety of PSTN connection options, including T1/E1, BRI/ISDN and FXO analog interfaces, depending on the model.
+Express for Lync offers a variety of PSTN connection options, including T1/E1, BRI/ISDN and FXO analog interfaces, depending on the model.
 This gives corporations the choice of using SIP trunks, traditional telephone trunks, or both.

 When a phased approach is preferred, to avoid the risk of disruption that may be caused by a flash cut to a new communications system, or in a multisite implementation, where some offices are using older technology and some have migrated to Lync, Express for Lync can be integrated with an existing PBX/IP-PBX, maintaining the internal dial plan to support seamless interoperation with existing handsets served directly by the PBX/IP-PBX